cc-archive/global-summit/www/summit/_includes/program.md

 ---

+## The Work of Sharing

 ### Day 2.
 Friday, October 16th -- Collaboration (Playground for all)

-* Sub-theme -- The Work of Sharing
 * About -- Working groups collaborate on solving the issues of today
 * Type -- workshops/unconference/collaboration/interactive
-* Where? -- National Museum of Korea
+* Where -- National Museum of Korea
-* Who? -- CC network, communities
+* Who -- CC network, communities
-* Interpretation available?	-- Only for main auditorium
+* Interpretation available	-- Only for main auditorium

 #### Breakfast